-As Fans Rally To Save ‘The OA’ Netflix Continues To Maintain The Series Will Not Return
+As Fans Rally To Save ‘The OA,’ Netflix Continues To Maintain The Series Will Not Return

 The Season 2 finale of The OA saw OA (Brit Marling) and her group cast into yet another dimension.
 This saw them become the cast of a series, also called The OA.
 The episode concluded with OA suffering a fall and her life, once again, hung in the balance.

-While Season 2 of The OA dropped to Netflix in March, it is only recently that it was announced the series was canceled.
-Netflix issued a state via Cindy Holland, who is vice president of original content.
+While Season 2 of The OA dropped to Netflix in March, it was only recently that it was announced the series was canceled.
+Netflix issued a statement via Cindy Holland, who is vice president of original content.
 However, it was the final part of the statement that really got fans thinking.

 “We look forward to working with them again in the future, in this and perhaps many other dimensions.”